SuperOfficeDocs/superoffice-docs/docs/en/database/tables/shipmenttypereservation.md

 title: ShipmentTypeReservation table
 description: ShipmentTypes a person has reserved against.
 Note that the absense of a record here implies acceptance of a mailings of this type so.generated: true
-keywords:
-  - "database"
-  - "ShipmentTypeReservation"
-so.date: 01.23.2023
-so.topic: reference
+keywords: database table ShipmentTypeReservation so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

-# ShipmentTypeReservation Table (495)
+# ShipmentTypeReservation Table (496)

 ShipmentTypes a person has reserved against.
 Note that the absense of a record here implies acceptance of a mailings of this type